 You’re ready to invite people into the group!
 Loomio is a group collaboration tool, so this is an important step.

-- Invite people: If you have their email addresses, you can send invitations to each member of your group.
+- Invite: If you have their email addresses, you can send invitations to each member of your group.

-- Shareable link: Or you can share the invitation link via email or however your team communicates.
+- Share: Or you can share the Reusable invitation link via email or however your team communicates.

 Follow up on people who don’t make it into the group and give them a nudge.
 You don’t want to leave people out of key conversations or decisions.
-You can see pending invitations from the Members tab.
+(You can get a sense of who is participating by looking at your thread’s Seen by, and many elements of Loomio have Notification history.)

 If people join but don’t begin to participate right away, you might like to welcome them to the group with an @mention, for example: